OneGov/onegov-cloud/src/onegov.election_day/docs/open_data_en.md

 ## Introduction

 There are JSON alternatives for all important views.
 All responses contain the `Last-Modified` HTTP Header with the last time, the data has change (i.e. the last time, results of an election or vote have been uploaded).

+"Municipality" might refer to a district, ward, etc.

 ## Contents